core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links are modelled as they are in {{fig-ER-WKC}}.

-## Link-local addresses {#linklocal}
+## Link-local addresses and zone identifiers {#linklocal}

-Registration requests to the RD may arrive from link-local IP addresses.
-When building a Registration Base URI from that source IP address (which would become part of the resolved URIs in resource lookup), its link-local IP literal typically contains a zone identifier of the RD, and is not usable across hosts (see {{RFC6874}} Section 1).

-Therefore, RD servers SHOULD reject registrations which use of URIs containing link-local IP addresses.
+Registration Base URIs can contain link-local IP addresses.
+To be usable across hosts, those can not be serialized to contain zone identifiers (see {{RFC6874}} Section 1).

+Link-local addresses can only be used on a single link (therefore RD servers can not announce them when queried on a different link), and lookup clients using them need to keep track of which interface they got them from.

+Therefore, it is advisable in many scenarios to use addresses with larger scope if available.

 ## Use Case: Cellular M2M {#cellular}